CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Threat Protection and Incident response with Microsoft Sentinel/Day2/Exercise1.md

 - Task 1: Create a Log Analytics Workspace
 - Task 2: Deploy Microsoft Sentinel to a workspace
+- Task 3: Connect the Azure Activity connector
-- Task 3: Create and export an analytical rule
+- Task 4: Create and export an analytical rule
-- Task 4: Create and Investigate an incident
+- Task 5: Create and Investigate an incident

 ### Task 1: Create a Log Analytics Workspace